eclipse-xpanse/xpanse-website/docs/authentication-authorization.md

 Runtime application needs the following properties to be set for the authentication and authorization to work.

--   authorization-server-endpoint
+-   authorization.server.endpoint
--   authorization-api-client-id
+-   authorization.api.client.id
--   authorization-api-client-secret
+-   authorization.api.client.secret
--   authorization-swagger-ui-client-id
+-   authorization.swagger.ui.client.id

 #### UI